Association of Cardiac Troponin I With Disease Severity

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Quality Improvement, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension, Magnetic Resonance Imaging
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Quality Improvement, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension, Magnetic Resonance Imaging

 Keywords: Risk, Follow-Up Studies, Heart Defects, Congenital, Demography, Pulmonary Embolism, World Health Organization, Creatinine, Magnetic Resonance Imaging, Hemodynamics, Capillaries, Prognosis, Biological Markers, Troponin I, Hypertension, Pulmonary, Hydrogen-Ion Concentration, Natriuretic Peptide, Brain, Lung Diseases